Egor-Shveygert/WaterPipes_Game/README.md

 When checking the correct path, mark from the start all the correctly turned pipes up to the first faulty one.

 You can use LOMBOK.

-## Grading
-You can get 15 points for this assignment.
-5 points are given for fulfilling the outlined rules of the game, 5 points are given for complying with OOP principles, 5 points are given for correct usage of the AWT and Swing libararies.
-**The program must be able to compile, otherwise 0 points are given for the assigment.**
-The github pipeline checks whether the program can be compiled.
-The main focus during grading is put on object-oriented approach and OOP principles used by the solution.
-Including, but not limited to:
-* appropriate naming of classes, methods and variables in a single language (class names starting with a capital letter, method names starting with a lowercase letter),
-* appropriate use of access modifiers (public, private, or protected) when restricting access to class methods and attributes,
-* the use of inheritance and polymorphism,
-* usage of exceptions when handling undesired behavior (do not catch or throw the instances of the generic Exception class),
-* don't use nested classes,
-* don't use static methods, or non-constant static variables (you don't need them to complete the assignment),
-* don't put any logic into the main method and its class.
-The main method should only be used to create a new object,
-* you can use the lombok library and its annotations in your solution.
-The neccessary dependency is already present in the pom.xml file.

-Issues that resulted in a 0.5 - 1 point reduction last year:

-* The application shows an empty window when it starts and the content is displayed only after the window is resized
-* The initial dimensions of the window are not set
-* Some of the required listeners are not implemented
-* The game cannot be reset
-* Drawing glitches
-* Uncaught exceptions
-* The program does not exit, when the window closes
-* The win condition is not checked correctly
-* Code in the main method
-* Lack of OOP principles
-* Some of the listeners are broken after the game resets
-* A new window is opened when the game resets
-* Listeners are implemented with nested classes
-* The game cannot be finished
-* Frame.setVisible is called too early

-If the assignment lacks a substantial part of the specified functionality additional points are substracted.

-**The originality of the code is checks, all assignments with a more than 65% match are awarded with 0 points.**

-## Handing in the assigment

-Clone the assignment from the repository created from this template by the provided link trough GitHub Classroom (if you create your own repository with the "use this template" button, we won't be able to see your repository, and we won't be able to grade it!).
-Upload your solutions to your repository using the Git version control system (git commit + git push).

-Make sure, that your repository was created under the **Interes-Group** group, otherwise we won't be able to access your repository, and the assignment will not be graded.

-You can push commits to the repository while you work - you don't have to push everything at once.
-Only the code in the _master_ branch will be graded.
-You have until **23.4.2023 23:00** to complete the assignment.

-Only edit files in the _src/main_ folder or its sub-folders.
-You mustn't change any other files in the repository (especially the _pom.xml_ file, and the github pipeline files).

-You have to have your name set in your github account (settings > profile > name), so that we can match students with their assignments. **If we are unable to match a student with their assignment, the student will receive 0 points for the assignment!**